Inclusive Job Posting: What does it mean?

-- They often include some form of inclusion or equal employment opportunity statement e.g. “Name of company, embraces diversity and inclusion.
+- They often include some form of inclusion or equal employment opportunity statement, such as “Name of company embraces diversity and inclusion.
 We welcome candidates from a wide variety of backgrounds, perspectives and skills.
 Please reach out and let us know if you require an accommodation at any stage of our hiring.”

 Why is it important?

 - Language plays a powerful role in promoting inclusion.
 Highlighting inclusion in job postings and ensuring the language used does not discourage any applicants from applying sets the tone for a candidate’s understanding of inclusivity in your workplace.